digitalbazaar/qram/README.md

 transferred from one device to another using QR-codes.
 The term "arbitrarily" is used loosely here as there will always be various other physical limitations (e.g., RAM, time, etc.).
-Extremely large data can be broken into chunks before being passed to this library -- but transfer time will always be a limiting factor.
+Extremely large data can be broken into chunks before being passed to this library, but, not only will transfer time will always be a limiting factor, constructing a viable transfer system where there is little to no feedback from the decoder would be challenging.

 This README demonstrates how to setup an encoder and decoder for a stream of QR-codes that can be displayed as a video to a QR-code scanner.
 The QR-codes